Mohammad Iqbal Shedai: Early life

 One of eleven children, Shedai was born as Muhammad Iqbal Shedai in 1888 in Pura Hairanwala, Sialkot, British India (now Pakistan), into a Punjabi Muslim family belonging to the Rajput-Bhutta caste, to Chaudhary Ghulam Ali Bhutta, who taught science, mathematics and English at the Scotch Mission School and whose students included Muhammad Iqbal.
 He graduated from Sialkot's Murray College but wasn't accepted in Lahore's Law College as he was considered to be too anti-British.

 Political activism

-Shedai's political involvement began in 1914 when he joined Maulana Muhammad Ali Jouhar and Maulana Shaukat Ali in their organization, "Anjuman Khadami Kaaba".
-Soon he became a "Shedai – e –Kaaba". one of only nine in India.
+Shedai's political involvement began in 1914 when he joined Maulana Muhammad Ali Jouhar and Maulana Shaukat Ali in their organization "Anjuman Khadam-e-Kaaba" (society of the servants of the Kaaba).
+Soon he became a "Shedai-e-Kaaba", one of only nine in India.

 In 1915, Shedai went to Hoti, Mardan, now in Pakistan, to work as a teacher in the local government school.
 However, he was soon expelled from N.W.F.P. for what the authorities considered to be anti-British actions.
 In August 1915 Shedai's movements were restricted to Pura Hairanwala in Sialkot.
 In October 1915, the Deputy Commissioner of Sialkot removed those restrictions.
-In 1916, Shedai tried to get enter the law college in Lahore, but the Principal refused him admission, supposedly due to Shedai's political activism.
+In 1916, Shedai tried to enroll in the law college in Lahore, but the Principal refused him admission, supposedly due to Shedai's political activism.